WalletWasabi/WasabiDoc/docs/FAQ/FAQ-GeneralBitcoinPrivacy.md

 ### Why does Tor process keep running after closing Wasabi Wallet?

 There are two main reasons: user experience and privacy.

-If an user closes Wasabi and then starts it again, he's already connected to Tor and he does not need to build a new Tor circuit.
+If a user closes Wasabi and then starts it again, he's already connected to Tor and he does not need to build a new Tor circuit.
-That means that the Wasabi startup will be much faster, because the Tor circuit is already estabilished.
+This means that the next Wasabi startup will be much faster, because the Tor circuit is already established.

-Regarding the privacy, this is done for avoiding time correlations attacks when opening Wasabi Wallet.
+Regarding the privacy, this is done to avoid time correlation attacks when using Wasabi Wallet.
-In fact, if a user were to create a new Tor circuit every time he opens Wasabi Wallet, he would send a series of information to the bitcoin network, which could allow a correlation and deanonymization of the user himself.
+In fact, if a user creates a new Tor circuit every time he opens Wasabi Wallet, he would send a series of information to the Bitcoin network, which could allow a correlation and deanonymization of the user himself.
 :::

 :::details